4. Development environment (C++): Windows + Visual Studio¶

 iFunEngine for Visual Studio adds the following menus to Visual Studio:

-- In Tools > Download iFunEngine headers, you can download iFun Engine’s general header files to add to the IntelliSense cache.
+Download iFunEngine headers, you can download iFun Engine’s general header files to add to the IntelliSense cache.

-- In Tools > Download boost headers, you can download the boost library header files to add to the IntelliSense cache.
+Download boost headers, you can download the boost library header files to add to the IntelliSense cache.

 The boost library header files are about 80-100 MB.
 They may take some time to download depending on your network connection.